 Buying an electric scooter can be challenging, especially for beginners, since many scooter brands are on the market.
+The NIU KQi3, for instance, offers three distinct options: Pro, Max, and Sport.
+This variety can make the decision even more challenging for potential buyers.

 Electric Wheelers is reader-supported.
 Although we independently research and test products, we may receive a commission on purchases made from our chosen links.
 Read more…